Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Introduction

-The majority of the content in this paper has been published in a conference paper~\cite{fan2022instability}.
-In this version, we develop a new method to compute the ill-posed curve for the $7$-point problem, which is $100 \times$ faster than before and now suitable for real-time computations (Section~\ref{sec:symbolic-curve}).
-We also expand the framework in Section~\ref{sec:framework}, by introducing a condition number associated to image data and providing the new Section~\ref{sec:comp-ag} which describes a tool from computational algebra.
-This makes the framework more readily usable for other minimal problems.
-Further, we compare our instability analysis to the traditional critical configurations analysis found in the literature, in the newly-added Section~\ref{sec:relationship}.
-Also, Section~\ref{sec:examples} is revamped through the addition of results on the quotient manifold construction we use to formalized world scenes; this makes parts of the paper more rigorous.
-Additionally, new numerical experiments are in Section~\ref{sec:experimentals}, which better connect our theory to common practice.
-Finally, throughout the paper the presentation is substantially improved.
+This paper extends our previous conference work~\cite{fan2022instability} with significant improvements.
+We introduce a new method for computing the ill-posed curve for the $7$-point problem, achieving a $100 \times$ speedup and enabling real-time computations (Section~\ref{sec:symbolic-curve}).
+The framework is expanded (Section~\ref{sec:framework}) by incorporating a condition number for image data and introducing computational algebra tools (Section~\ref{sec:comp-ag}), making our approach more broadly applicable to other minimal problems.
+We also compare our instability analysis with traditional critical configuration methods (Section~\ref{sec:relationship}) and enhance Section~\ref{sec:examples} with a rigorous quotient manifold construction for world scenes.
+New numerical experiments (Section~\ref{sec:experimentals}) further bridge theory and practice, and indicate that instability also plagues estimation schemes that use local refinement on top of RANSAC.
+Lastly, the overall presentation is substantially refined.